JAForbes/blog/posts/node-scripting-tips.md

 The files are stored as gzipped tsv files. by time range in day bracketed folders.

 So how do we start?
-I suggest making sure any intergrations work first.
-Don't focus too much on the specific bucket, file structure etc.  Step 1 will be to just connect to S3 over the network.
+The first and most important thing is checking intergrations work first.
+I recommend not focusing too much on the specific bucket, file structure etc.  Just connecting to S3 over the network is the first hurdle... or is it?

 ## Where should my script live?

-But before we write code - where should the code live?
+Before we write any code we need to know - where should the code live?

-The first pro-tip I want to give you is, _don't create a new npm project or repo for every little script_.
+The first protip (™) I want to give you:

+> 💡 Don't create a new npm project or repo for every little script.

 Have a git ignored folder in your main project repo, and use it for odd scripts.
 When things mature you can move them into the project or their own project, but let's be honest, most of the time that doesn't happen (or need to happen).

-The benefits are, you can make use of existing dependencies in your project and you don't obsess over which package manager to use or how to structure your project.
+The benefits:, you can make use of existing dependencies in your project and skip obsessing over which package manager to use or how to structure your project.

-I've got an `output` directory in my project and within it I'm going to make a folder called `papertrail-logs`
+I've got an `output` directory in all my projects.
+Within my current project it I'm going to make a folder called `papertrail-logs`:

 `mkdir output/papertrail-logs`

-Ok now I'm going to create a script inside that folder called `index.js` because in node, that means I can just require('papertrail-logs') or call `node output/papertrail-logs` and node will find my index.js script, but I can have an entire directory to store resources, other scripts, whatever.
+Now I'm going to create a script inside that folder called `index.js` because in node, that means I can just require('papertrail-logs') or call `node output/papertrail-logs` and node will find my index.js script, but I can have an entire directory to store resources, other scripts, whatever.

+> 🤓 I usually really dislike the overuse of index.js in web apps and libraries.
+But it's so logical for scripting because we tend to have input and output files, and having it all in the same directory for your script is a nice sensible default.

-Next I'm going to use `aws-sdk`
+Next I'm going to use `aws-sdk`, because, we have to.

-aws-sdk isn't my favourite library, it actually leaves a lot to be desired, but what choice do we have?

 Now in my project I've already got `aws-sdk` so I don't need to install it, that's true of a lot of projects.
-If you don't have it `npm install aws-sdk` and do so in your main project's `package.json` don't worry about having separate dependencies for scripts.
+If you don't have it `npm install aws-sdk` and do so in your main project's `package.json` - don't worry about having separate dependencies for scripts.

 ```js
 const AWS = require('aws-sdk')